kyverno/policy-reporter/README.md

 Kyverno ships with two types of validation.
 You can either enforce a rule or audit it.
 If you don't want to block developers or if you want to try out a new rule, you can use the audit functionality.
 The audit configuration creates [PolicyReports](https://kyverno.io/docs/policy-reports/) which you can access with `kubectl`.
 Because I can't find a simple solution to get a general overview of this PolicyReports and PolicyReportResults, I created this tool to send information from PolicyReports to [Grafana Loki](https://grafana.com/oss/loki/).
 As additional feature this tool provides an http server with Prometheus Metrics about ReportPolicy Summaries and ReportPolicyRules.

 This project is in an early stage.
-Please let me know if anything did not work as expected or if you want so send your audits to other targets then Loki.
+Please let me know if anything did not work as expected or if you want to send your audits to other targets then Loki.

 ## Installation with Helm v3